-- Doctoral students are encouraged to present your minor research project report at conferences and submit it as an article for publication in refereed academic journals. - It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
-The followings are the two types. - A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship. - An advisor proposes a group work topic for a minor research project and recruits members.
+- Doctoral students are encouraged to present your minor research project report at conferences and submit it as an article for publication in refereed academic journals.

+- It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
+The followings are the two types.

+\A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship.

+\An advisor proposes a group work topic for a minor research project and recruits members.
 Students earn credits after the advisor for Minor Research Project evaluates the reports written by each individual member.
 An additional report written as a group might be requested.
-For more details about group minor research projects, there will be a separate notification.